Caring for your Original Art from Michele Donohue Art

 If your piece ends up with a minor scratch, you can sometimes use a plastic polish to buff the scratch out.
 There are plastic polish kits you can buy online or even in automotive departments or stores.
 If it's a deeper scratch, it may need a buffer tool used on it as well.

-If marks occur, you can use a polishing compound to buff and shine the resin back to a glassy finish.
+If marks occur on pieces, you can use a polishing compound to buff and shine the resin back to a glassy finish.
 Wipe it on with a cloth then hand rub it, or if needed, use with a buffing and polishing wheel.

 There are many types of polishing compounds (these are just a few).
 Many people use vehicle headlight polish on their castings :